 Quite simply, meth/amphetamine users presenting for treatment are placing increasing demand on an already stretched health system.
-In addition, the demand and pressure on community-based, outpatient, inpatient and residential services will undoubtedly escalate, and will require resourcing, as well as, planning to ensure services are available where the demand is greatest.
 Greater investment in treatment and support for families is required.
+The demand and pressure on community-based, outpatient, inpatient and residential services will undoubtedly escalate, and will require resourcing, as well as, planning to ensure services are available where the demand is greatest.

-B. Experiences from St Vincent's Health Australia - St Vincent's Hospital Sydney
+Experiences from St Vincent's Health Australia - St Vincent's Hospital Sydney

 St Vincent's Hospital Sydney is experiencing increased demand for treatment for meth/amphetamine-related problems.
-Since 2009, there has been an almost four fold increase in the proportion of admissions to our community residential withdrawal unit, Gorman House, for meth/amphetamine withdrawal as depicted in Figure 1.
+Since 2009, there has been an almost four fold increase in the proportion of admissions to our community residential withdrawal unit, Gorman House, for meth/amphetamine withdrawal as depicted in Figure 1 below.